-A residential home and a commercial building are different structures with different setups.
-Electricians work in either, and a good electrical training program can teach you the different skill sets you need to complete each job.
+Residential homes and a commercial buildings have different electrical requirements.
+Electricians can choose to specialize in either, and a good electrical training program can teach you the different skill sets you need to complete each job.

 Residential vs. Commercial Training